 Most Kenyans can tell you what they ate during their childhood.
 The daily menu plan: chai and bread for breakfast, beans, and cabbage for lunch, ugali (maize porridge), collard greens, and if you were lucky, sheep stew.

 Even for those of us with means, the grocery store was still a rough three-hour ride away.
 It was a treat to have a bag of carrots or apples.
 Though unaccustomed and not so curious to make new friends with new foods, we all tried new foods, because we were hungry.
 We learned to be more thankful for our food, even if it was beans, again.

 When I grew up, I was told to finish my plate, because the Ethiopians were starving.
 So, I couldn’t resist asking if African kids were picky too.
 The woman I asked rolled her eyes, “Of course.”

 Our kids managed extensive travelling.

 Eleven airports.
 Dad in front with his suitcase, four little ducklings, and mama duck guarding the end.
 They got a thrill out of customs and security.
-Belt off, backpack in separate bucket, wait for a parent on one side, and walk through with hopefully no beeping–except twice, when two of our children were patted down.
+Belt off, backpack in a separate bucket, wait for a parent on one side, and walkthrough with hopefully no beeping–except twice, when two of our children were patted down.
 The kids know how to pack.
 Seven outfits, one teddy, one blanket, one e-reader, and one music player.
 Simple and sweet.

 Our kids learned the value of daily chores.